@exe_child_of(son:exe, ancestor:exe)

 @exe_child_of(son:exe, ancestor:string)

-is a descendent of
+returns true if son is a descendent of

-.
-Otherwise a false
+ancestor.
+Otherwise a false value is

 returned.